aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

    inference, or request it using [Service Quotas](https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B) in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16` model.
-Refer to the model's documentation for the choice of instance type.
+Refer to the model's documentation for the choice of instance types.
 2. Create the required secrets in AWS Secret Manager using the AWS CLI.
 3. Deploy the `NlqMainStack` CloudFormation template.
 Please note, you will have needed to have used Amazon ECS at least one in your account, or the `AWSServiceRoleForECS` Service-Linked Role will not yet exist and the stack will fail.